grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 ### keywords

-The website uses keywords to link to related pages in the _Related content_ sections.
+The website uses keywords to generate links to related pages in the _Related content_ sections.
-They do not appear in the resulting HTML source for the page and do not affect SEO.
+They do not appear in the resulting HTML source for the page and do not affect search engine optimization (SEO).

 Ideally, use single terms as opposed to phrases.